gaganbahga/cosine_art/README.md

 # Cosine Art

 This is a script to create an image using frequency modulated sine waves, given an input image.
 It just uses numpy to process the image pixel by pixel.
-The image is first
+The image is first converted to greyscale followed by subsampling across columns (decrease the number of rows).
+This results in a pixel averaged image with less number of rows but the same number of pixels as the original image.
+The pixel values of a particular row act as the frequencies with which we modulate the waveform of that  row.
+Each row containing the sine wave is of the same width with which we initially subsampled the image.
+For each row, we calculate the sine values as we progress from left to right in that row.
+The continuity is brought in by tracking the phase of wave as we move.
+Thus the position of wave at index `i` in the row will be `a sin(\phi + f[i])` where `a` is the row width, `\phi` is till index `i-1` and `f[i]` is the intensity at index `i`.
+Using this information we plot each row.
+There is some interpolation involved and some constant factors multiplied to get the desired range for everything.

 ## Usage
 The usage is as follows: